marcoschwartz/aREST/README.md

 4. Open the Serial monitor to get the IP address of the board, for example 192.168.1.103
 5. Go to a web browser and type `192.168.1.103/mode/5/o` to set the pin as an output
 6. Now type `192.168.1.103/digital/5/1` and the LED should turn on

+## Cloud Access (ESP8266) (BETA)

+1. Connect a LED & resistor to pin number 5 of your ESP8266 board
+2. Open the ESP8266_cloud example sketch and modify the WiFi SSID & password, and also give a unique ID to your project
+3. Upload the sketch to the board
+5. Go to a web browser and type `cloud.arest.io/mode/5/o` to set the pin as an output
+6. Now type `cloud.arest.io/digital/5/1` and the LED should turn on

 ## API documentation